Oral Health Act

 Article 12

-This Act shall become effective on the day of promulgation.
+This Act shall take into force from the date of promulgation.